AdityaBhatt3010/Entra-ID-Monitoring-TryHackMe-Walkthrough/README.md

 # Disclaimer

-This repository is created solely for educational purposes while studying the **TryHackMe Entra ID Monitoring** room.
-All exercises were performed inside the official TryHackMe lab environment.
+This repository is created solely for educational purposes while studying the **Entra ID Monitoring**.
+All exercises were performed inside the official lab environment.

 ---